timbitz/Whippet.jl/README.md

 * You should install Julia locally, if you have to install system-wide, there is some help [here](https://groups.google.com/forum/#!topic/julia-users/9lQZJlLs99M)
 * For instructions on using Whippet with **Julia v0.6.4**, look at the README.md within the Whippet v0.11.1 tag

-*Notes*:
-* **Update to the most recent version** of Whippet by pulling the master branch `git pull`
-* If you are having trouble finding the Whippet directory, you can ask the Julia REPL: `julia> Pkg.dir("Whippet")`
-* For all executables in `Whippet/bin`, you can use the `-h` flag to get a list of the available command line options, their usage and defaults.
-* You should install Julia and its packages locally, if you absolutely have to install system-wide, there is some help [here](https://groups.google.com/forum/#!topic/julia-users/9lQZJlLs99M)
-* For instructions on using Whippet with Julia v0.6.4, use the Whippet v0.11.1 tag

 ### 2) Build an index.

 #### a) Annotation (GTF) only index.